 1890 Oklahoma Territorial Census

 The OHS Research Center created an index to the 1890 Oklahoma Territorial Census.
-Most of the 1890 US Federal Census was destroyed by fire in 1921, making the 1890 Oklahoma Territorial Census one of the few remaining census records from the time.
-The Oklahoma Historical Society Research Division collections include the original census pages.
+Most of the 1890 US Federal Census was destroyed by fire in 1921, making the 1890 Oklahoma Territorial Census one of the few remaining censuses from that time.

-The Research Center offers free access to Ancestry Library Edition® and HeritageQuest Online™.
-These sites allow patrons visiting the Research Center to search, view, and print various items pertaining to genealogy.
+The Research Center offers free access to Ancestry Library Edition®, Fold3, HeritageQuest Online™, and The Oklahoman Digital Archives.
+These sites allow patrons visiting the Research Center to search, view, and print various items pertaining to genealogy and history.

-Ancestry Library® offers US Census, ship logs and passenger indexes, WWI draft registration cards, vital records, and the Social Security Death Index.
+Ancestry Library Edition® offers US Census, ship logs and passenger indexes, WWI draft registration cards, vital records, American Indian records, and the Social Security Death Index.

-HeritageQuest™ also includes US Census as well as Revolutionary War pension & bounty-land warrant applications; the Freedman's Bank (1856–1874); and PERSI (Periodical Source Index), an index of almost 2 million genealogical and local history articles.
+HeritageQuest™ also includes US Census as well as Revolutionary War pension and bounty-land warrant applications, the Freedman's Bank (1856–1874), and more.